CloudVE/mgmt/weekly-meetings-agenda.md

 - Getting ready for the [Galaxy webinar](https://galaxyproject.org/events/2020-12-webinar-where/) and [CZI EOSS](https://chanzuckerberg.com/eoss/) demo of the GVL on Dec 9
 - Update the list of available instance types available via CloudBridge, or finalize [PR 248](https://github.com/CloudVE/cloudbridge/pull/248)

+  Todos:
+    - Add tini to image
+    - Consolidate alpine and other images where possible into a single Galaxy image to reduce download times
+    - Convert metrics kubernetes job into a deployment that uses a cron job

 ## 2020-11-03
 - No meeting